cheyennehunt99/portfolio/README.md

 ## Summary

-- This is my project portfolio with a built in carousel to display my projects I've built.
+- This is my project portfolio with a built in carousel to display my projects I've built displaying some of my heroku projects.

 ## Author